Salem Senators: 1986 season

 Manager Hines returned for a second season, and again, he led his team to winning record (38-36), but they again finished third in the Oregon division and did not qualify for the playoffs.
 Future Major Leaguers include OF Lee Stevens, pitchers Alan Mills, Mike Fetters, Roberto Hernández, and Colby Ward.

 1987 season

 Manager Hines departed, and his duties were given to Chris Smith.
 The team finished third in the Western division with a 34-41 record.
 It was to be the team's last season in the Northwest League, and future Major Leaguers include OF/3B Rubén Amaro, Jr., C John Orton, and P Gary Buckels.

 Later years

 The franchise became the Dodgers again in 1988 and moved to Yakima, Washington in 1990 to become the Yakima Bears.
 The team returned to Oregon following the 2012 season as the Hops in Hillsboro.
-The Salem-Keizer Volcanoes have represented Salem since 1997.
+The Salem-Keizer Volcanoes later represented the Salem area in MiLB from 1997-2020.

-2022 Mavericks Independent league Champions

 2021 return

-After being rejected as one of the 120 MiLB teams, the Salem-Keizer Volcanoes ownership launched the four-team Mavericks Independent Baseball League at Volcanoes Stadium and revived the Senators name for one of the teams.
+After Salem Again lost a MiLB team, in 2021, the Salem-Keizer Volcanoes ownership launched the four-team Mavericks Independent Baseball League at Volcanoes Stadium and revived the Senators name for one of the teams.